crowbar/crowbar/change-image/dell/barclamps/cloudfoundry/README.txt

 * Node.js is installed in a strange place.
 Seems to work, though.
 (Please test!)

+* The barclamp isn't configurable.
+I'm using the example templates for the UI, which are an UGLY yellow and have a useless option.
+Please ignore.

 Questions should probably be directed to the crowbar listserv, which you can join at: https://lists.us.dell.com/mailman/listinfo/crowbar